Pack3tL0ss/ConsolePi/README.md

 - Make an attempt to determine the correct drive to be flashed, allow user to verify/confirm (given option to display fdisk -l output)
 - Flash image to micro-sd card
 - PreConfigure ConsolePi with parameters normally entered during the initial install.
 So you bypass data entry and just get a verification screen.
-- PreConfigure a WLAN for the ConsolePi to connect to & enable SSH.
+- Pre-Configure a psk or open WLAN via parameters in script, and Enable SSH.
 Useful for headless installation, you just need to determine what IP address ConsolePi gets from DHCP.
+- You can also pre-configure WLAN by placing a wpa_supplicant.conf file in the script dir.
+This method supports EAP-TLS pre-config.
+Just place the cert files referenced in the provided wpa_supplicant.conf file in either the script dir, or a 'cert' sub-folder.  ( Only works for a single EAP-TLS SSID or rather a single set of certs ).
 - Use real ovpn installation.
 The installer puts an example in, but as the config is specific to your ovpn server, the installer doesn't put a working config in.
 - create a quick command 'consolepi-install' to simplify the long command string to pull the installer from this repo and launch.
 - The ConsolePi installer will start on first login, as long as the RaspberryPi has internet access.